2D score based estimation of heterogeneous treatment effects: Discussions

 Our method is different from existing methods on estimating heterogeneous treatment effects in a way that we incorporate both matching algorithms and non-parametric regression trees in estimation, and the final estimate can be regarded as a 2d summary on treatment effects.
 Moreover, our method exercises a simultaneous stratification across the entire population into subgroups with the same treatment effects.
 Subgroup treatment effect analysis is an important but challenging research topic in observational studies, and our method can be served as an efficient tool to reach a reasonable partition.

-Our numerical experiments on various simulated and real-life data lay out empirical evidence of the superiority of our estimator over state-of-the-art methods in both accuracy and interpretability.
+Our numerical experiments on various simulated and real-life data lay out empirical evidence of the superiority of our estimator over state-of-the-art methods in accuracy and our proposal provides insightful interpretation on heterogeneity in treatment effects across different subgroups.
 We also discovered that our method is powerful in investigating subpopulations with significant treatment effects.
 Identifying representative subpopulations that receive extreme results after treatment is a paramount task in many practical contexts.
 Through empirical experiments on two real-world data sets from observational studies, our method demonstrates its ability in identifying these significant effects.

 Although our method shows its outstanding performance in estimating treatments effects under the piecewise constant structure assumption, it remains meaningful and requires further study to develop more accurate recovery of such structure.
 For example, a potential shortcoming of using conventional regression trees for subclassification is that the binary partition over the true signals is not necessarily unique.
 Using some variants of CART, like optimal trees \citep{Bertsimas17} and dyadic regression trees \citep{Donoho97}, would be more appropriate for estimation under additional assumptions.
-Applying other non-parametric regression techniques, such as $K$-nearest-neighbor fused lasso \citep{Padilla20}, is another direction if we assume a more complicated piecewise constant structure in treatment effects other than a rectangular partition on 2d data.
+Another particular concern with tree-based methods is the curse of dimensionality.
+Applying other non-parametric regression techniques, such as $K$-nearest-neighbor fused lasso \citep{Padilla20} and locally estimated scatterplot smoothing (LOESS), may offer a compromised solution to deal with this issue and learn a more smoothed structure in treatment effects other than a rectangular partition on 2d data.
 It is also worth improving the estimation of propensity and prognostic scores using similar non-parametric based methods if a piecewise constant assumption hold for the two scores as well.